Come, O Creator Spirit blest!

 Confirmation for 11th & 12th Grade Students

 Although Confirmation can be celebrated validly at any age, it is the current practice of the Diocese of Tulsa that the Sacrament of Confirmation is normally celebrated during the Junior year of high school after intentional preparation.
 As we strive to engage and equip our youth, we are seeking to constantly improve upon the Confirmation experience.
 Preparation will now take place within the regular gatherings of our High School Ministry.
 Be sure to register your high school student(s) at the beginning of the school year when our formation registration opens and that they attend regularly!
-Contact Laura Jones with any questions or for more details at [email protected]
+For more information, please contact Alex Baab at [email protected].

 Confirmation for Adults

-If you are a Catholic young adult or adult who has not yet received the Sacrament of Confirmation, please email Deacon Steve and Tammy Creed at [email protected] We will be happy to prepare you in a manner appropriate to your circumstances.
+If you are a Catholic young adult or adult who has not yet received the Sacrament of Confirmation, please email Deacon Kevin Malarkey at [email protected].
+We will be happy to prepare you in a manner appropriate to your circumstances.
 If you would like to learn more about Becoming Catholic, click here!